qtnc/swan/docs/language-syntax.md

 Simplifications used in map destructuring can of course be used in import, too.
 If the source name is the same as the destination name, `import {sth: sth} in 'file'` can be written `import {sth} in 'file'`.
 This is the most common case, since usually the name of the imported element is kept unchanged.

+You can use `import *` to bind all exported map keys into local variables, but you can do it only if the source is a constant string, i.e. no `import *` from a dynamic source.
 Import can also be used as an expression.
 In this case a map is returned.
 This can be useful for dynamic imports, i.e. `var file = 'some.swan', map = import file`.
+IN this case `import *` isn't permitted either.

 To be able to import symbols from another source, they have to be explicitly exported first.
 The export keyword can be used in several ways: